Situs ambiguus

 Individuals with situs inversus or situs solitus do not experience fatal dysfunction of their organ systems, as general anatomy and morphology of the abdominothoracic organ-vessel systems are conserved.
 Due to abnormal arrangement of organs in situs ambiguus, orientation across the left-right axis of the body is disrupted early in fetal development, resulting in severely flawed cardiac development and function in 50–80% of cases.
 They also experience complications with systemic and pulmonary blood vessels, significant morbidity, and sometimes death.
 All patients with situs ambiguus lack lateralization and symmetry of organs in the abdominal and thoracic cavities and are clinically considered to have a form of heterotaxy syndrome.

-Heterotaxy syndrome with atrial isomerism occurs in 1 out of every 10,000 live births and is associated with approximately 3% of congenital heart disease cases.
+Heterotaxy with atrial isomerism occurs in 1 out of every 10,000 live births and is associated with approximately 3% of congenital heart disease cases.
 Additional estimation of incidence and prevalence of isomerism proves difficult due to failure to diagnose and underestimation of the disease by clinicians.
 Furthermore, right isomerism is much more easily recognized than left isomerism, contributing to the failure to diagnose.

 Situs ambiguus is a growing field of research with findings dating back to 1973.

 Signs and symptoms

 There are a variety of clinical manifestations of situs ambiguus.
 Acute symptoms can be due to both cardiac and non-cardiac defects.
 Cyanosis or blue skin coloration, primarily affecting the lips and fingernails, can indicate a systemic or circulatory issue.
 Poor feeding, failure to thrive, and rapid shallow breathing may also be observed due to poor circulation.
 Upon examination, arrhythmia and heart murmur may raise further suspicion of a cardiac abnormality.
 Non-cardiac symptoms include impairments of the liver and gastrointestinal tract.
 Biliary atresia, or inflammation and destruction of the bile ducts, may lead to jaundice.
 Vomiting and swelling of the abdominal region are features that suggest improper positioning of the intestines.
 Poor positioning of the intestine also makes it more prone to blockage, which can result in numerous chronic health issues.
-Asplenia and polysplenia are also possible features of heterotaxy syndrome.
+Asplenia and polysplenia are also possible features of Heterotaxy.

 Due to abnormal cardiac development, patients with situs ambiguus usually develop right atrial isomerism consisting of two bilaterally paired right atria, or left atrial isomerism consisting of two bilaterally paired left atria.
 Clinical features and symptoms can vary dependent upon assignment of left versus right atrial isomerism.
 In either instance, the apex of the heart will be poorly positioned, which should alert a clinician of the likelihood of atrial isomerism.
 It is estimated that 5–10% of isomeric patients have mesocardia, in which the heart is positioned at the center of the thorax, 25–50% have dextrocardia, in which the apex of the heart is pointed toward the right side of the thorax, and 50–70% have levocardia, in which the apex of the heart is pointed toward the left side of the thorax.